garrettdowd/docker-scripts/README.md

 `REMOVE_AFTER_DAYS` defines when an archive should be removed from your backups.
 Backups will only be removed if the current backup was successful.

 `FILENAME` defines the name of the archive.
 The current filename includes a full date-time of the arhive creation.

+The rest of the script should be adapted as necessary (archive location, etc)